ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 The goal of the Transport Services architecture is to provide a common, flexible, and reusable interface for transport protocols.
 As applications adopt this interface, they will benefit from a wide set of transport features that can evolve over time, and ensure that the system providing the interface can optimize its behavior based on the application requirements and network conditions, without requiring changes to the applications.
 This flexibility enables faster deployment of new features and protocols.
 It can also support applications by offering racing and fallback mechanisms, which otherwise need to be implemented in each application separately.

-This document is developed in parallel with the specification of the Transport Services API {{!I-D.ietf-taps-interface}} and Implementation Guidelines {{?I-D.ietf-taps-impl}}.
+This document was developed in parallel with the specification of the Transport Services API {{!I-D.ietf-taps-interface}} and Implementation Guidelines {{?I-D.ietf-taps-impl}}.
 Although following the Transport Services Architecture does not require that all APIs and implementations are identical, a common minimal set of features represented in a consistent fashion will enable applications to be easily ported from one system to another.

 ## Background

-The Transport Services architecture is based on the survey of Services Provided by IETF Transport Protocols and Congestion Control Mechanisms {{?RFC8095}}, and the distilled minimal set of the features offered by transport protocols {{?I-D.ietf-taps-minset}}.
+The Transport Services architecture is based on the survey of services provided by IETF transport protocols and congestion control mechanisms {{?RFC8095}}, and the distilled minimal set of the features offered by transport protocols {{?I-D.ietf-taps-minset}}.
 These documents identified common features and patterns across all transport protocols developed thus far in the IETF.

 Since transport security is an increasingly relevant aspect of using transport protocols on the Internet, this architecture also considers the impact of transport security protocols on the feature-set exposed by transport services {{?I-D.ietf-taps-transport-security}}.